UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_20.md

 The same would apply if we only wanted certain rows with certain columns.

-Both of our upper bound have been compensated with + 1 to make sure they are included in the new dataframe.
+Both of our upper bound have been compensated with an added 1 to make sure they are included in the new dataframe.

 ---